Grande Armée: 1813–1815

 "The Grand Empire is no more.
 It is France herself we must now defend", were Napoleon's words to the Senate at the end of 1813.
 The emperor managed to raise new armies, but strategically he was in a virtually hopeless position.
 Allied armies were invading from the Pyrenees, across the plains of Northern Italy, and via France's eastern borders as well.
 The campaign began ominously when Napoleon suffered a defeat at the Battle of La Rothière, but he quickly regained his former spirit.
-In the Six Days' campaign of February 1814, the 30,000-man Grande Armée inflicted 20,000 casualties on Field Marshal Gebhard Leberecht von Blücher's scattered corps at a cost of just 2,000 for themselves.
+In the Six Days' Campaign of February 1814, the 30,000-man Grande Armée inflicted 20,000 casualties on Field Marshal Gebhard Leberecht von Blücher's scattered corps at a cost of just 2,000 for themselves.
 They then headed south and defeated Field Marshal Karl von Schwarzenberg's corps at the Battle of Montereau.
-These victories, however, could not remedy such a bad situation, and French defeats at the Battle of Laon and the Battle of Arcis-sur-Aube dampened moods.
+These victories, however, could not remedy the situation, and French defeats at the Battle of Laon and the Battle of Arcis-sur-Aube dampened moods.
 At the end of March, Paris fell to the Allies.
 Napoleon wanted to keep fighting, but his marshals refused, forcing him to abdicate on 6 April 1814.

 After returning from exile on Elba in February 1815, Napoleon busied himself in making a renewed push to secure his empire.
 For the first time since 1812, the Army of the North he would be commanding for the upcoming campaign was professional and competent.
 Napoleon hoped to catch and defeat the Allied armies under the Duke of Wellington and Blücher in Belgium before the Russians and Austrians could arrive.
 The campaign, beginning on 15 June 1815, was initially successful, leading to victory over the Prussians at the Battle of Ligny on 16 June; however, poor staff work, and bad commanders led to many problems for the Grande Armée throughout the entire campaign.
 Marshal Emmanuel de Grouchy's delayed advance against the Prussians allowed Blücher to rally his men after Ligny and march on to Wellington's aid at the Battle of Waterloo, which resulted in the final, decisive defeat for Napoleon.